Trinity Hall, Dublin

-Trinity Hall is the main extramural hall of residence for students of the University of Dublin, Trinity College in Dublin, Republic of Ireland.
-It is located on Dartry Road in Dartry near Rathmines, about three miles south of the college.
+Trinity Hall (Irish: Halla na Tríonóide) is the main extramural hall of residence for students of Trinity College in Dublin, Ireland.
+It is located on Dartry Road in the Dartry neighbourhood, part of the affluent suburb of Rathmines and about 4 kilometres (2.5 mi) south of the College's main campus.
+Trinity's Botanic Gardens share the site.
+Trinity Hall is linked to the city centre campus by direct Dublin Bus route and the Luas light rail system via the Milltown Luas stop.

 History

+The first Trinity Hall

 The first extramural hall established by Trinity College under the name Trinity Hall was located near Hoggen Green (now College Green), on land which had originally been intended for use as a 'bridewell' or house of correction for vagrants.
 The land, located to the west of Trinity, was sold to the college by Dublin Corporation for the sum of £30 on condition that it be converted for educational use.
 A Master was appointed, buildings were constructed, and the site was used for teaching and residence by students from 1617 onwards.

-However, during the course of the 1641 Rebellion the site was occupied by poor people from the city.
-The hall having fallen into decay (which the College at the time could not afford to repair), Trinity discontinued its teaching there, causing the corporation to seek that the site revert to their ownership on the grounds that the agreements for its use were not being upheld.
-The situation was resolved by John Stearne, a medical doctor and senior fellow at Trinity, who arranged to have the hall repaired without further expense to the College in return for himself being made its president and for the site being redesignated for the sole use of physicians.
+However, during the course of the 1641 Rebellion, the site was occupied by poor people from the city.
+The hall having fallen into decay (which the college at the time could not afford to repair), Trinity discontinued its teaching there, causing the corporation to seek that the site revert to their ownership on the grounds that the agreements for its use were not being upheld.
+The situation was resolved by John Stearne, a medical doctor and senior fellow at Trinity, who arranged to have the hall repaired without further expense to the college in return for himself being made its president and for the site being redesignated for the sole use of physicians.
 The daughter college thus founded in 1654 eventually received a royal charter as the Royal College of Physicians of Ireland in 1667, and in the years following Stearne's death it gained virtual independence from Trinity.